Glottris/-expo_youTube_tutorial/README.md

 > expo start
 ```
 This initiates new project with your chosen name.
-`start expo` will print an IP address like this:
+`start expo` will print an address like this:
  `> Expo DevTools is running at http://localhost:19002
 `Open this address in a browser.